dhabersack/islovely.co/_firetips/2020-08-04-flat-arrays-to-object-arrays.md

 ---
 title: "Flat arrays to object arrays"
-tags: ["JavaScript", "arrays", "objects", "map"]
+tags: ["JavaScript"]
 ---
 If an array contains flat values, we can quickly turn those into objects by mapping over them.
-The name we give them in .map() becomes the name of the property when we do it like this.
+The name we give them in the call to `Array.prototype.map()` becomes the name of the objects’ property when we do it like this.

 ```js
 // turn these strings into objects, where they become `name`-properties